Tonight, news came that the British band Anathema decided to go on an indefinite hiatus (aka split up) after the challenging year that 2020 was.

-And when they release their 2017 album “The Optimist,” they kind of lost me.
+But when they release their 2017 album “The Optimist,” they kind of lost me.
 Maybe I had grown?
 Maybe too much happened.
-But I couldn’t pass on the opportunity to see them live again.
+The band claimed this album to be their best yet.
+A sequel of sorts to the 2010 album “We’re Here Because We’re Here”.
+The album did not really grab me.
+I wrote a (positive) review about it, it can be found on this very blog too.
+And yet, I couldn’t pass on the opportunity to see Anathema live again.
 This time, I went all by myself.
 I wrote a post about that gig.
 I was in the middle of a depressive episode; maybe that played an essential part in how I perceived that night too.

 In 2014/2015, Daniel Cavanagh, founding member, songwriter/multi-instrumentalist of Anathema, launched a crowdfunding campaign for a solo album.
 It consisted of cover versions that held memories and meaning for the artist, hence the name “Memory and Meaning”.
 Of course, I supported one of the people who influenced most of my life.
 I ordered a handwritten lyric sheet for the song “Everything”.

 It is framed and has a special place in my home.
 A funny one too: it hangs on the wall of my guest bathroom.